Swipe or tap — right to keep, left to pass. Arrow keys work too.

-You marked 0 prompt(s) you’d genuinely write.
-Sending feedback shares your generated timeline with us so we can study what worked (and catch anything we got wrong).
+You’d write 0 of these.
+Pick the one you’d write first, then start writing — or send us your timeline so we can study what worked (and catch anything we got wrong).

 Hello, Howard. 👋